Luis Arraez Player Props: Marlins vs. Braves

 Luis Arraez At The Plate

-- Arraez leads Miami with 32 hits and an OBP of .518, plus a team-best slugging percentage of .583.
+- Arraez has 32 hits and an OBP of .518 to go with a slugging percentage of .583.
+All three of those stats lead Miami hitters this season.

-- Among qualifying hitters in MLB action, he ranks first in batting average, first in on-base percentage, and 13th in slugging.
+- Among qualifying hitters in MLB, he ranks first in batting average, first in on-base percentage, and 13th in slugging.

 - Arraez is batting .381 during his last games and is on a five-game hitting streak.